 A third focus is the dissemination of (a) knowledge about the psychological processes that impact how dental patients perceive their pain/symptoms and utilize care, and (b) evidence-based strategies that can be used to reduce psychosocial barriers to treatment utilization and to make the patient experience more comfortable and effective, and implementation of those strategies.
 Equipping dental professionals and students with this information is one important way to ensure that research in this area is utilized readily and widely.
 Clinical psychologists are in a unique position to impact dentistry by “giving away” what we know to dental professionals who can apply it to standard practice for broadest reach.
 With increased emphasis placed on preventive care in the United States and abroad, this strategy is timely and necessary.
 As such, some of my work is devoted to topics like health communication and Motivational Interviewing, the effective promotion of health behavior change, and the provider-patient relationship; I am interested in the models of training utilized in medical, dental, and dental hygiene education to transmit knowledge on these topics.

 Much of my current work is supported by a Career Development Award from the National Institute of Dental and Craniofacial Research (NIH/NIDCR K23).
-Among other sources, past research was enriched and supported by the West Virginia University Foundation Distinguished Doctoral Scholarship, the Research Training Program in the Behavioral and Biomedical Sciences (NIH/NIGMS T32) at West Virginia University, and by a Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows (NIH/NIDCR F31).
+Among other sources, past research was enriched and supported by the West Virginia University Foundation Distinguished Doctoral Scholarship, the Research Training Program in the Behavioral and Biomedical Sciences (NIH/NIGMS T32) at West Virginia University, a Ruth L. Kirschstein National Research Service Award (NRSA) for Individual Predoctoral Fellows (NIH/NIDCR F31), and the Comprehensive Training Program in Interdisciplinary Oral Health Research at the University of Washington School of Dentistry (NIH/NIDCR T90).
 My research would not be possible without collaborators at the University of Washington, the University of Pittsburgh, West Virginia University, and the Center for Oral Health Research in Appalachia.
 My work has been recognized by the Association for Psychological Science, the Hinman Student Research Symposium, the International Association for Dental Research, the National Institute of Dental and Craniofacial Research, and the NIH Pain Consortium.
-Visit the Publications and Presentations section of the website to see representative work, or download my CV for a chronology of my research.
+Download my CV for a chronology of my research.